-Built Environment- Infrastructure Incorporate sustainability and resiliency measures into the Capital Improvement Plan.
-(EV/EC) Short-term Optimization Ensure infrastructure projects are equitably distributed across the community.
+Environmental Stewardship- Climate Resilience and Natural Resource Management Encourage environmentally friendly practices when using herbicides and pesticides on City property whenever practical.
+Continue to explore best management practices for the use and application of winter street maintenance salt.
+Work with other organizations to increase public awareness of the negative impacts of harmful pesticides and herbicides and to decrease their use community wide.
+On-going On-going On-going Incorporate sustainability and resiliency measures into the Capital Improvement Plan.
+(EV/EC) Short-term Built Environment- Infrastructure Ensure the annual update of the Capital Improvement Plan effectively plans for facility improvements, manages debt capacity for large projects, and considers ongoing maintenance costs as well as initial capital outlay for new infrastructure.
+(EC) On-going Optimization Identify funding sources and budget for anticipated climate change impacts on infrastructure (e.g., marina, waterfront, trail system).
+(EV/EC) On-going Ensure infrastructure projects are equitably distributed across the community.
 (EQ) On-going Implement the 2018 Storm-water Management Plan and update the City Storm Water Ordinance to ensure BMPs are incorporated in public infrastructure and private site plans.
 (EV) On-going Continue to work with the Little Traverse Bay Watershed Protection Project Advisory Committee and Tip of the Mitt Watershed Council to implement the Little Traverse Bay Watershed Protection Plan.
 (EV) On-going Continue to seek intergovernmental agreements with adjoining communities to provide the most efficient, safe and cost-effective delivery of public infrastructure and services.
+(EC/EQ) On-going

-(EC/EQ) On-going Work with the Michigan Public Power Association (MPPA) to reach the community target of 100% renewable energy use by 2035.
-(EV) On-going Continue to explore community renewable energy projects, such as the solar array on the former landfill site and solar panels on City buildings.
+Built Environment- Work with the Michigan Public Power Association (MPPA) to reach the community target of 100% renewable energy use by 2035.
+(EV) On-going Infrastructure Optimization Continue to explore community renewable energy projects, such as the solar array on the former landfill site and solar panels on City buildings.
 (EV) On-going Continue to install state-of-the-art drinking and waste-water infrastructure.
-(EQ) On-going Built Environment- Transportation and Mobility Options Continually update the Capital Improvement Plan (CIP) to maintain roadway pavement standards based on functional classifications.
-Evaluate the program with respect to necessary programming and budget on a regular basis.
-(EC) On-going Continue to work toward an enhanced EMGO Ride.
-(EQ/EC) Short-term Implement green infrastructure/storm water best management practices (BMPs) in right-of-way projects where practical and cost effective.
-(EV) On-going

-Built Environment- Transportation and Develop an incentive program to promote use of remote parking and use of non-motorized facilities to decrease downtown parking demand.
-(EV/EC/EQ) Short-term Mobility Options Continue to explore regional funding for the Howard Street - Standish Avenue connection to improve circulation.
-(EC) Medium-term Continue to support a ferry connecting communities on Little Traverse Bay for commuters and visitors.
-(EC/EV) On-going Work with area organizations, schools and businesses to continue and expand Smart Commute Emmet from a week-long event to an all-year promotion.
-(EV/EC) Medium-term Install bike racks community wide.
-(EV/EQ) On-going Work with schools and parent-teacher organizations to decrease school traffic.
-(EV) Short-term Acknowledge and support e-bikes, scooters and other similar technologies.
-(EV) On-going Designate locations for bus and/or autonomous vehicle drop-off.
-(EC/EQ) Medium-term Implement neighborhood traffic calming measures.
-(EC) On-going Encourage and promote car-sharing as an environmental and economic benefit to the community.
+(EQ) On-going Continue to work toward an enhanced EMGO Ride.
+(EQ/EC) Short-term Built Environment- Develop an incentive program to promote use of remote parking and use of non-motorized facilities to decrease downtown parking demand.
+(EV/EC/EQ) Short-term Transportation and Work with schools and parent-teacher organizations to decrease school traffic.
+(EV) Short-term Mobility Options Designate locations for bus and/or autonomous vehicle drop-off.
+(EC/EQ) Short-term Encourage and promote car-sharing as an environmental and economic benefit to the community.
 (EV/EC/EQ) Short-term Identify a new passenger rail depot location near Curtis Field.
-(EC/EV) Short-term Construct or reconstruct approximately 1⁄4 mile of new sidewalk each year.
-(EV/EQ) On-going Extend the Downtown Greenway Corridor to Washington Street in the short-term and further south in the longer term.
-(EC/EQ) Short-term/ Medium-term Continue funding the construction, replacement and maintenance of the trail system.
-(EV/EQ/EC) On-going
+(EC/EV) Short-term Explore a bike/ scooter share program.
+(EC/EQ) Short-term Extend the Downtown Greenway Corridor to Washington Street in the short-term and further south in the longer term.
+(EC/EQ) Short-term/ Medium-term Repair the existing trail segment, and/or construct an alternative to the Resort Bluffs section of the Little Traverse Wheelway in US 31 right-of-way.
+(EC) Short-term/ Medium-term Continue to explore regional funding for the Howard Street - Standish Avenue connection to improve circulation.
+(EC) Medium-term Work with area organizations, schools and businesses to continue and expand Smart Commute Emmet from a week-long event to an all-year promotion.
+(EV/EC) Medium-term